Function

 retriever:

-backend: sentence_transformers # Using ST as the example backend
+backend: sentence_transformers # We take st as an example here

 backend_configs: